MDX Syntax Available on nisshi.dev Blog

 />Math (KaTeX)

-You can write mathematical formulas using LaTeX syntax.
+You can write mathematical expressions using LaTeX notation.

 Inline